-- "ESOP" means the Employee Stock Option Program. - "ESPP" means the Lilium 2021 Employee Share Purchase Plan. - "EU" means the European Union. - "eVTOL" means electric vertical take-off-and-landing. - "Exchange Act" means the U.S. Securities Exchange Act of 1934, as amended. - "FAA" means the Federal Aviation Administration. - "General Meeting" means a general meeting of the shareholders of the Company. - "IAS" means the International Accounting Standard. - "IASB" means the International Accounting Standards Board. - "IFRS" means the International Financial Reporting Standards as issued by the IASB. - "Lilium Jets" means the fully electric eVTOL aircraft, including all variants thereof, being developed by Lilium. - "Lilium Network" is as described in "Item 4.
-Information on the Company B. Business Overview Lilium Network Operations." - "Nasdaq" means the Nasdaq Global Select Market. - "PDR" means our preliminary design review. - "Private Warrants" means the 2022 Warrants, the SPAC Private Warrants and the Azul Warrants. - "Public Warrants" means the publicly listed warrants of Lilium N.V. to purchase one Class A Share at a price of \$11.50, subject to adjustment, trading on Nasdaq under the symbol "LILMW." - "Qell" means Qell Acquisition Corp., a Cayman Islands exempted company. - "Qell Class A Ordinary Shares" means Qell's Class A ordinary shares prior to the closing of the Business Combination. - "Qell Class B Ordinary Shares" means Qell's Class B ordinary shares prior to the closing of the Business Combination. - "RAM" means regional air mobility, which refers to networks that will connect communities and locales within a region directly with one another. - "Registered Direct Offering" means the purchase and sale on November 22, 2022 of Class A Shares and 2022 Warrants in an SEC-registered offering pursuant to securities purchase agreements, dated November 18, 2022, by and between Lilium and certain investors. - "RSU" means restricted stock unit. - "SEC" means the United States Securities and Exchange Commission. - "Securities Act" means the U.S. Securities Act of 1933, as amended.
+"ESOP" means the Employee Stock Option Program.

+"ESPP" means the Lilium 2021 Employee Share Purchase Plan.

+"EU" means the European Union.

+"eVTOL" means electric vertical take-off-and-landing.

+"Exchange Act" means the U.S. Securities Exchange Act of 1934, as amended.

+"FAA" means the Federal Aviation Administration.

+"General Meeting" means a general meeting of the shareholders of the Company.

+"IAS" means the International Accounting Standard.

+"IASB" means the International Accounting Standards Board.

+"IFRS" means the International Financial Reporting Standards as issued by the IASB.

+"Lilium Jet" means the fully electric eVTOL aircraft being developed by Lilium.

+"Nasdaq" means the Nasdaq Global Select Market.

+"PDR" means our preliminary design review.

+"Private Warrants" means, collectively, the 2022 Warrants, the 2023 Warrants, Aceville Warrants, the SPAC Private Warrants and the Azul Warrants.

+"Public Warrants" means the publicly listed warrants of Lilium N.V. to purchase Class A Shares at a price of \$11.50 per share, subject to adjustment, trading on Nasdaq under the symbol "LILMW."
+"Qell" means Qell Acquisition Corp., a Cayman Islands exempted company.

+"Qell Class A Ordinary Shares" means Qell's Class A ordinary shares prior to the closing of the Business Combination.

+"Qell Class B Ordinary Shares" means Qell's Class B ordinary shares prior to the closing of the Business Combination.

+"RAM" means regional air mobility, which refers to networks that will connect communities and locales within a region directly with one another.

+"Registered Direct Offering" means the purchase and sale on November 22, 2022 of Class A Shares and 2022 Warrants in an SEC-registered offering pursuant to securities purchase agreements, dated November 18, 2022, by and between Lilium and certain investors.

+"RSU" means restricted stock unit.

+"SEC" means the United States Securities and Exchange Commission.

+"Securities Act" means the U.S. Securities Act of 1933, as amended.

-"Shares" means the Class A Shares, the Class B Shares and the ordinary shares C, nominal value €0.24 per share, of Lilium.
+"Shares" means, collectively, the Class A Shares, the Class B Shares, and the Class C Shares of Lilium.